 "I am AMAZED!
-You are like MAGIC!
-Just walking around my block with you, your camera, and our simple ideas, I get BETTER images for my portfolio and have MORE FUN shooting than I do spending ALL DAY fussing in fashion studios with photographers who've been published in MAXIM!
+Our shoot was MAGIC!
+Just walking around my block, with you, your camera, and our simple ideas, I get BETTER images for my portfolio and have MORE FUN shooting than I did spending ALL DAY fussing in fashion studios with photographers who've been published in MAXIM!
 Anytime, Anywhere!
 Just say the word and I will shoot with you!
 Ladies, you MUST work with this man!
 MAXIM, you MUST hire this man!"

 Ya hear that Maxim? lol!
 Thanks, Shay, that means a lot! :)

 I excel in natural light situations and outdoor conditions.
-I actually thrive on the ever-changing variations of outdoor locations; sunny, overcast, partly cloudy, time of day, changing seasons, temperature, quality of light, all of these combine to make an image unique!
+I actually thrive on the ever-changing variations of outdoor locations; sunny, overcast, partly cloudy, time of day, exploring for new places, changing seasons, temperature, quality of light, all of these combine to make an image unique!

 Please send me a message so we can compare our availability.

 ESCORTS: Escorts are USUALLY fine with me, and are often a big help at a shoot, but there are some bad ones out there.
-I've only encountered two jealous wannabe boyfriends (not even actual boyfriends) and one VERY jealous ex-prison-inmate boyfriend.
 More often, the bad escorts I've encountered are the ones who make scheduling difficult by never being available.
-I realize that escorts are there for your safety, and no one encourages that more than I do.
-But if an escort makes shooting difficult by being less available than WE are, or cancels a shoot that's already been set up, then find another escort or you'll see my interest drop-off pretty rapidly; precisely because I'm NOT an ax-murderer NOR do I have a criminal record.
-So there is a point where the whole escort thing starts to become insulting... which is about the same time that the shoot itself starts to become pointless.
-Please don't let that happen.
+I realize that escorts are there for your safety, and no one encourages that more than I. But if an escort makes scheduling difficult by being less available than we are, or cancels a shoot that's already been arranged, then find another escort or you'll see my interest drop-off pretty rapidly.

 This little section below is for my own temporary thoughts, mind-wanderings, and/or mild rants: :)